![]() |

 Respect boundaries

-The matter of independence should, ironically, be discussed and maintained by many.
-This approach to care may seem like a contradictory solution, as some tasks could ideally be taken on by a carer - but shouldn't.
-An open line of communication for all aged care matters should be adopted so that all parties are respected and aligning with a shared goal of boosting quality of life and independence.
+Ironically, the matter of independence should be discussed and maintained by many.
+This approach to care may seem contradictory, as a carer could ideally take on some tasks - but it should be different.
+An open line of communication for all aged care matters should be adopted so that all parties are respected and aligned with a shared goal of boosting quality of life and independence.